 Is Elena Rybakina Russian?

-Rybakina was born Russian.
+Rybakina was born in Russia.
 However, she became a naturalised Kazakh in July 2018, although she still lives in Moscow.
 Rybakina was therefore able to participate in the 2022 edition of Wimbledon.
 Russian and Belarussian players were banned from the tournament because of the Russian invasion of Ukraine.
 She answered, “Tough question” when asked if she felt Russian or Kazakh.
 Her naturalisation was the result of sporting and financial support from Kazakhstan when she turned professional.

 When asked after the Wimbledon final for her opinions on the war, she replied that her English was not good enough to speak about the issue.